Last Updated on

 What You Need to Shop For

 You can now plan how to decorate your little one’s room.
 Purchase maternity dresses and bras, as well as clothes to wear after you give birth.
+Maternity nighties would be a smart purchase as they spell comfort throughout the pregnancy.
+You can also check out Bella Mama’s maternity night suits which offer nursing access at the front and ample space for the belly to expand.
 Stock up on feeding bottles, nappies, medicated powder and small soft toys.
 You can also purchase a small pram to move your baby around the house or take a walk outside.

 At 32 weeks of pregnancy, you’re nearly there.
 You will be soon welcoming your baby into this world until then take good care of yourself, eat well and stay happy.
 Your little one will be happy too!